-The Company performs Asset Liability Matching to monitor this risk and specific thresholds and stresses are performed.
+The Company performs Asset Liability Matching (ALM) to monitor this risk and specific thresholds and stresses are performed.
 The duration of the Company's liabilities is considered in the Investment decisions.

-An Asset Liability Matching (ALM) Policy dashboard for normal and stressed market conditions is prepared and monitored in line with the Company's ALM Policy and presented to the Risk & Reserving Committee.
+An Asset Liability Matching Policy dashboard for normal and stressed market conditions is prepared and monitored in line with the Company's ALM Policy and presented quarterly to the Risk & Reserving Committee and the Audit & Risk Committee.